JeffreyRobertLynch/GlassBox-XAI/README.md

 ---

 ## Data
-This project uses the publicly available, anonymized dataset from ISIC 2018: Task 1 - Lesion Segmentation, a globally recognized benchmark for skin lesion segmentation.
-See "Credits & References" section for direct links to the International Skin Image Collaboration (ISIC) website.
+This project uses the publicly available, anonymized dataset from ISIC 2018: Task 1 - Binary Segmentation, a globally recognized benchmark for skin lesion segmentation.
+See "Citations" section for direct links to the International Skin Image Collaboration (ISIC) website.

 - **High-Quality Curation:** The dataset was contributed by a consortium of international dermatology clinics and academic institutions.
-It includes dermoscopic images collected under expert supervision, making it a clinically relevant and representative dataset.
+Images were collected under expert supervision, making it a clinically relevant and representative dataset.

-- **Anonymized & PHI-Free:** All images are de-identified and publicly released under ISIC’s data use policy.
+- **Anonymized & PHI-Free:** All images are fully de-identified and publicly released under ISIC’s data use policy.
 No patient-identifiable information or Protected Health Information (PHI) is present in the dataset.

 - **Dataset Composition:** ~2,600 images and their corresponding binary lesion masks.
 Includes a wide range of skin tones, lighting conditions, lesion types, and occlusions (e.g., hair, ruler marks).

 - **Split Integrity Maintained:** The original Training, Validation, and Test splits were strictly preserved.
 No data leakage between splits.
 This ensures that reported performance can be directly compared to past and future solutions.

 - **Testing & Metrics:** During evaluation, the models' predicted segmentation masks are directly compared to the ground truth segmentation masks created by domain experts.
-All reported metrics — such as Dice Score, IoU, and Pixel Accuracy — are computed from this pixel-level comparison on the official test set.
+All reported metrics are computed from this pixel-level comparison on the official test set.

-- **Why This Matters:** High performance on this benchmark — without pretrained models or external datasets — suggests strong model generalization and real-world potential, even under resource-constrained, on-device conditions.
+- **Why This Matters:** High performance on this benchmark, without pretrained models or external datasets, suggests strong model generalization and real-world potential, even under resource-constrained, on-device conditions.
 The ISIC dataset continues to serve as a standard in dermatological AI research, and results on this set remain a meaningful indicator of segmentation quality, clinical alignment, and benchmarking rigor.

 ---

 ## Models & Metrics

 ### Architecture
 GlassBox XAI uses a custom-built deep learning model based on U-Net, a specialized neural network architecture designed for precise image segmentation.
-Unlike typical convolutional networks that focus on classification, U-Net is shaped like a “U” and learns to both understand the big picture and recover fine details.
-It is ideal for identifying lesion boundaries pixel by pixel.
+Unlike conventional convolutional networks designed for image classification, U-Net is shaped like a “U” and learns to both understand the big picture and recover fine details.
+It is well-suited for pixel-wise delineation of lesion boundaries.

 To further improve accuracy, especially in challenging or noisy images, **attention mechanisms** were added.
 These help the model focus on the most relevant regions in the image, such as lesion edges, while ignoring background distractions like hair or shadows.

 - All models use the same custom U-Net architecture with added attention mechanisms.
 - Each was trained from scratch on only ISIC 2018 data, no pretrained models.
 - Regularization techniques including layer normalization and dropout were applied to reduce overfitting.
-- Each variant was fine-tuned using different loss functions: Dice Loss, Tversky Loss, or Hybrid Dice-Tversky Loss.
+- Each variant was trained and fine-tuned using different custom loss functions or hybrid functions, including: Dice Loss, Tversky Loss, and Dice-Tversky Loss.

 ---

 ### Model Performance Comparison

 | Model        	 | Dice     | IoU      | Precision| Recall   |Pixel Accuracy | F1 Score |
 |----------------|----------|----------|----------|----------|----------|----------|